programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 The lesson uses the following Python packages, introduced in context but listed here for reference:

-- [PyMARC](https://gitlab.com/pymarc/pymarc) reads and parses MARC records.
+- [PyMARC](https://gitlab.com/pymarc/pymarc) (version 5.4.0) reads and parses MARC records.
 This lesson works mainly with the MARCXML form.
-We used version 5.4.0.
-- [pandas](https://pandas.pydata.org/) provides the DataFrame, the tabular structure we reshape records into.
-We used version 3.0.3.
+- [pandas](https://pandas.pydata.org/) (version 3.0.3) provides the DataFrame, the tabular structure we reshape records into.
-- [lxml](https://lxml.de/) parses HTML, used during acquisition to find downloadable files on an index page.
-We used version 6.1.1.
+- [lxml](https://lxml.de/) (version 6.1.1) parses HTML, used during acquisition to find downloadable files on an index page.
-- [matplotlib](https://matplotlib.org/) and [matplotlib-venn](https://pypi.org/project/matplotlib-venn/) produce the Venn diagram visualisation.
-We used matplotlib version 3.11.0 and matplotlib-venn version1.1.2.
+- [matplotlib](https://matplotlib.org/) (version 3.11.0) and [matplotlib-venn](https://pypi.org/project/matplotlib-venn/) (version 1.1.2) produce the Venn diagram visualisation.
-- [numpy](https://numpy.org/) is used in scientific computing mainly for numerical operation.
+- [numpy](https://numpy.org/) (version 2.5.1) is used in scientific computing mainly for numerical operation.
 Here we use only one feature: it defines data types that pandas and visualisation can use.
 It is frequently abbreviatied as `np`.
-We used version 2.5.1.
 - Several standard-library modules (`urllib`, `os`, `gzip`, `shutil`, `re`) handle downloading, file management, and pattern matching.

-We used Python version 3.12.3.
+Python version: 3.12.3

 ## Learning keys